Combinatorial invariants of finite metric spaces and the Wasserstein arrangement: Introduction

 where $e_i$ is the $i$-th standard basis vector of $\R^n$.
 From now on, we abbreviate The metric is called \emph{generic} if it is strict and the KRW polytope is simplicial. \end{definition}

-If $\metric$ is the $n$-metric with $\metric_{ij}=1$ for all $i\neq j$, then $\KRW{\metric}$ is the type $A_n$ \emph{root polytope}.
-If $\metric$ is a graph-metric (i.e., there is a graph $G$ with vertex set $[n]$ such that $\metric_{ij}$ is the number of edges of a shortest path from $i$ to $j$ in $G$), then $\KRW{\metric}$ is the {\em symmetric edge polytope} of~$G$~\cite{dali-delucchi-michalek}, also known as the {\em adjacency polytope} of $G$ and, as such, appearing in different applied contexts \cite{Chen,CDM}.
+The class of KRW polytopes subsumes several well-studied families of polytopes.
+For instance, if $\metric$ is the $n$-metric with $\metric_{ij}=1$ for all $i\neq j$, then $\KRW{\metric}$ is known as the type $A_n$ \emph{root polytope}.

+If $\metric$ is a graph-metric (i.e., there is a graph $G$ with vertex set $[n]$ such that $\metric_{ij}$ is the number of edges of a shortest path from $i$ to $j$ in $G$), then $\KRW{\metric}$ is the {\em symmetric edge polytope} of~$G$~\cite{dali-delucchi-michalek}, also known as the {\em adjacency polytope} of $G$ \cite{Chen,CDM}.
 If $\rho$ is a tree metric (i.e., it can be represented as the distances among a subset of the vertices of a metric tree), the number of faces of $\KRW{\metric}$ can be computed explicitly, and the dual polytope is a zonotope \cite{DelucchiHoessly}.

-The dual of a KRW polytope is the so-called \emph{Lipschitz polytope} \cite{Vershik}.
-This is a symmetric \emph{alcoved polytope}~\cite{LP1}; a class of polytopes that recently gained significant attention due to its connections to theoretical physics in the form of positive geometries and polypositroids~\cite{LP2}.
+The dual of a KRW polytope is a so-called \emph{Lipschitz polytope} \cite{Vershik,SS18}.
+These belong to the class of (symmetric) \emph{alcoved polytopes}~\cite{LP1}, which recently gained significant attention due to their connections to theoretical physics in the form of positive geometries and polypositroids~\cite{LP2}.

 The problem of understanding the combinatorial structure (e.g., computing face numbers) of KRW and Lipschitz polytopes is open and significant for applications, see e.g., \cite{Becedasetal,venturelloetal}.
-In this article, we focus on a related problem that goes back to a question by Vershik. \begin{problem}[{\cite["General Problem", \S 1]{Vershik}}] Study and classify finite metric spaces according to the combinatorial properties of their KRW polytopes. \end{problem}
+In this article, we focus on a related problem that goes back to a question by Vershik. \begin{problem}[{\cite[``General Problem", \S 1]{Vershik}}] Study and classify finite metric spaces according to the combinatorial properties of their KRW polytopes. \end{problem}

 The first progress on this question was achieved by Gordon and Petrov who gave a description of the face poset of KRW polytopes via linear inequalities on the values of the metric~\cite{GordonPetrov}, see~\Cref{sec:GP} for further details.
-This is the starting point for an in-depth study of KRW polytopes using the theory of hyperplane arrangements initiated in this paper.
+This is our starting point for an in-depth study of KRW polytopes using the theory of hyperplane arrangements.